 P2.
-Acquire essential knowledge in specific fields of computing disciplines including networking, artificial intelligence and security; P3.
+Acquire essential knowledge in specific fields of artificial intelligence, including machine learning, computer vision and natural language processing; P3.
 Apply necessary mathematical techniques to model, analyse and devise solutions to complex problems; P4.
 Work independently to develop an understanding of, and the knowledge and skills associated with the general support and mitigation of security risks of computer systems and networks; P5.
-Design and implement relational database, with an emphasis on how to organise, maintain, retrieve and analyse information; ✓ ✓ ✓ ✓ √ P6.
-Distinguish the fundamental and operational issues of computer systems, with considerations of user, business, ethical, societal and environmental needs; P7.
-Evaluate, prepare and communicate effectively on technical information to both technical and nontechnical audience; P8.
-Work as an effective member of a team in the analysis, design and development of software systems, with recognition of requirement to support equality, diversity and inclusion; √ P9.
+Design and implement both relational and non-relational data stores, with an emphasis on how to organise, ✓ ✓ ✓ ✓ ✓ maintain, retrieve and analyse information; P6.
+Distinguish the fundamental and operational issues of computer systems and artificial intelligence applications, with considerations of user, business, ethical, societal and environmental needs; P7.
+Evaluate, prepare and communicate effectively on technical information to both technical and non- technical audience; P8.
+Work as an effective member of a team in the analysis, design and development of software systems, with 1 recognition of requirement to support equality, diversity · and inclusion; P9.
 Use project planning, risk management and quality management techniques in solutions to complex problems; P10.
-Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own; P11.
-(For Business Intelligence specialization) Gain an indepth knowledge of technologies related to data analysis and management of information to support business processes in enterprises; P12.
-(For Gaming Technology specialization) Acquire the general and advanced knowledge of current technologies and operating environment for the development of the gaming and tourism industry; P13.
-(For Computer Education specialization) Acquire general and practical knowledge of computer education and its practicing environment in secondary education;
+Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own.